Limit distributions for large P\'{o}lya urns: Introduction

-{\bf 2.} when $\frac{1}{2} < \sigma < 1 $, the urn is called \emph{large} and the composition vector has a quite different strong asymptotic form:
+(ii) when $\frac{1}{2} < \sigma< 1 $, the urn is called \emph {large} and the composition vector has a quite different strong asymptotic form:

 where $v_1, v_2$ are suitable eigenvectors of $^t\!
-R$ relative to $S$ and $m$, $W^{DT}$ is a real-valued random variable arising as the limit of a martingale, $o(\ )$ meaning a.s. and in any $L^p, p\geq 1$ as well.
-The moments of $W^{DT}$ can be recursively calculated and have no known closed form (\cite{Pou08}).
+R$ relative to the eigenvalues $S$ and $m$, $W^{\mathit{DT}}$ is a real-valued random variable arising as the limit of a martingale, the little $o$ being almost sure and in any $L^p, p\geq1$.
+The moments of $W^{\mathit{DT}}$ can be recursively calculated but they have no known global closed form \cite{Pou08}.

+The particular case $\sigma= 1$ is the original P\'olya urn; it corresponds to taking $R=S\operatorname{Id}$ as replacement matrix.
+It has been well known, since Gouet \cite{Gouet}, that the composition vector admits an almost sure asymptotics of order one: $U^{\mathit{DT}}(n) = n D +o(n)$ where the random vector $D$ has a Dirichlet density (explicitly given in~\cite{Gouet}).

-In the present article, the object of interest is the distribution of $W^{DT}$ for large urns.
+In the present article, the object of interest is the distribution of $W^{\mathit{DT}}$ for large urns.

-The first step consists in classically embedding the discrete time process $(U^{DT}(n))_{n\geq 0}$ into a continuous time Markov process $(U^{CT}(t))_{t\geq 0}$, by equipping each ball with an exponential clock.
-At any $n$-th jump time $\tau_n$, the continuous time process $U^{CT}(\tau_n)$ has the same distribution as $U^{DT}(n)$.
-This connection between both processes is the key point, allowing us to work on the continuous time one, where independence properties have been gained.
+The first step consists in classically embedding the discrete-time process $(U^{\mathit{DT}}(n))_{n\geq0}$ into a continuous-time Markov process $(U^{\mathit{CT}}(t))_{t\geq0}$, by equipping each ball with an exponential clock.
+At any $n$th jump time $\tau_n$, the continuous-time process $U^{\mathit{CT}}(\tau_n)$ has the same distribution as $U^{\mathit{DT}}(n)$.
+This connection between both processes is the key point, allowing us to work on the continuous-time process, where independence properties have been gained.